brews/simplepyscriptapp/README.md

 Example of a Docker application image based on a very simple Python script.

-Running this container simply prints "simplescript.py is running" to stdout.
+Running this container simply prints "simplescript.py is running" to stdout, with some logging metadata.

 ## Building and running